-There are a lot of things they are new to.
+Facing challenges when relocation to anew country is inevitable.
+More so when relocation to a whole new continent.
+There are a lot of things they are first time experiences that comes with relocating.
 Oftentimes the culture is different, the language, food, climate, social and economic construct is often different from what they are normally used to.

 It definitely takes a while to settle in and get comfortable in a new country considering the difference in cultural norms and way of life of the people.